herber/buttered/README.md

 ## About

-Goober is the greatest thing that happened to CSS-in-JS in year (imo) but the repetitive setup is a bit cumbersome.
+Goober is the greatest thing that happened to CSS-in-JS in years (imo) but the repetitive setup is a bit cumbersome.
 Thats where Buttered comes into play.
 Buttered is already set up with the options that most React developers want.

 ## API